Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 .. - is **wooper_main_loop** (in ``wooper.hrl``) really tail-recursive?
 I think so

 .. - would there be a **more efficient** implementation of hashtables? (ex: using proplists, process dictionary, generated modules, dict or ETS-based?); more generally speaking, some profiling could be done to further increase overall performances

-- even when pasting a template, having to declare all the new-related operators (ex: ``new_link/N``) is a bit tedious; an appropriate parse transform could do the trick and automate this declaration

 - ensure that all instances of a given class *reference* the same table dedicated to the method look-ups, and do not have each their own private *copy* of it (mere referencing is expected to result from single-assignment); storing a per-class direct method mapping could also be done with prebuilt modules: ``class_Cat`` would rely on an automatically generated ``class_Cat_mt`` (for "method table") module, which would just be used in order to convert a method name in the name of the module that should be called in the context of that class, inheritance-wise; or, preferably, this information could be added directly to ``class_Cat``